Make sure that you don’t miss these ten Ayutthaya temples with this Ayutthaya itinerary.

 Most people visit Thailand’s ancient capital as a hurried day trip from Bangkok.
-With the mercury hitting the mid-30’s, for this reason alone I was glad that I had decided to stay in Ayutthaya for two nights and see what the city had to offer at a more relaxed pace.
+With the mercury hitting the mid-30s, for this reason alone I was glad that I had decided to stay in Ayutthaya for two nights and see what the city had to offer at a more relaxed pace.

-It was the right decision.
 Ayutthaya is a friendly, laid-back city and It’s very easy to put together a DIY tour.
-And doing it your own way gives you the opportunity to soak up the atmosphere of the city when the day trippers have got back on their coaches.
+And doing it your own way gives you the opportunity to soak up the atmosphere of the city when the day-trippers have got back on their coaches.

-How to get to Ayutthaya from Bangkok
+How to Get from Bangkok to Ayutthaya Temples